DataDanD/Cancer-Capstone-Portfolio/README.md

 ## Data

-Most datasets were collected from open source government data at data.gov.
-[1] The government data is from surveys, reported by companies, or collected from different agencies.
-The columns and rows in the table below are recorded after filtering for California and for years 2001-2012.

 ![Data Table](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Graphs/DataTable.png)

+The table above contain information on all datasets in the final data frame that will be used for regression modeling.
+All data was at least grouped by county to help provide unique information in features, sadly any cool data without county level detail was deleted.
+Data labeled grouped by year is when when all 10 years in correct rage were available.
+Some data is the average of a few years and in the table is only considered grouped by county.
+Data is grouped by County Fips because, the SEER cancer data is report with the county level as the lowest denominator.
+Integers listed for columns and rows of each data source are recorded after filtering for California and for years (2001-2012) used in project.
+Unfortunately some of the main data used stopped in 2012, while other data is updated regularly.
+The number of columns the dataset provided for the final data frame is recorded in the feature column of the table.

+Most data sources were thanks to government agencies and their open source files were typically located on data.gov.
+[1] Theses government files contain data collected from surveys, reported by companies, or are measured from an agency.
+A few data sources were found on [Kaggle.com](https://www.kaggle.com/) in their public dataset sharing section (as of today they have 10,833 files that can be downloaded).

-Accessing the SEER cancer data requires a signed wavier, therefore I am not allowed to share the file.
-However, Cancer.csv is the final file and is on the home page.
-It has the cancer incident vales the models later on are trying to predict as well as all the features used to make these predictions.
-Final data frame is 627 rows with 28 columns (the y value being predicted is 'Cancer Rate' and drop 'Count' to prevent data leakage).
+Accessing the SEER cancer data requires a [signed wavier](https://seer.cancer.gov/data/access.html), therefore I am not allowed to share the file.
+However, Cancer.csv is the final file and can be downloaded from the home page on this repository.
+It has the cancer incident vales the models are trying to predict as well as all the final features used to make these predictions.
+Final data frame is 627 rows with 28 columns, 27 features for the X value in scripts and the y value that is predicted is labeled 'Cancer Rate'.
 There are 58 counties in California and 11 years of data, there should be 638 rows, but one county was missing Radon data and was dropped from this experiment.

-Unfortunately some of the main data used stopped in 2012, while other data is updated regularly.
-The data is grouped by county because, the SEER data (the Y value the models are predicting) is at the county level.
-The Fracking Wells and Superfund Sites data that researchers scrapped from the web and uploaded to Kaggle has GPS coordinates, but it is impossible to tell which SEER patients in those counties lived closer to these locations.

 For more information on each datasets used, including a link to each source, check out [Data.md](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Data.md) on the home page.